-Based on this information, it is clear that our strategy is having an excellent impact on attainment and progress for our disadvantaged pupils.
+Based on this information, it is clear that our strategy is having an excellent impact on attainment and progress for our disadvantaged pupils as well as providing cultural capital to pupils through extra-curricular activities and residentials.
 Our strategy continues to be effective and we have adapted where needed to meet the needs of our children for this academic year.